rubyrazor/connect-four/README.md

 </p>

 ## Features
-In this browser version of connect four
+In this browser version of connect-four where

 - players can add a token by clicking on the respective slots,
 - players are automatically switched after each turn,